shreyashankar/datatracker/README.md

 ## Themes

-* Easy reproducibility: template for custom makefile, and require all seeds and hparams to be defined in the makefile
+* Easy reproducibility: template for custom makefile, and require all seeds to be defined in the makefile
 * Easy to debug: ID every data point and track whatever the user wants on each iteration of training
 * Easy to interact with: write signal handlers to inspect "states" and "transitions" of the modeling process
 * Model-agnostic: a model is just a function, no matter what framework it was written in